About 14 years ago, I sat in a church service with my husband and tiny daughter.

 They wear earbuds around and then act surprised when they can’t hear us.
-They glom onto a ‘catch phrase’ and can’t stop.
-If my son doesn’t stop saying the word ‘savage’ soon…I’m going to attack him ferociously.
+They glom onto a ‘catchphrase’ and can’t stop.
+If my son doesn’t stop saying the word ‘savage’ soon…I’m going to lose it.

-Other friendships are all drama and destructive and exhausting and an avalanche of negative bull$h*t and when they finally figure it out and walk away, it will be like removing an anvil from their neck.
-And sometimes as a teenager, you can’t figure out which friend fits into which category and it might take years to gather enough evidence to sort it out.
+Other friendships are drama, destruction, exhausting, and an avalanche of negativity.
+When they finally figure it out and walk away, it will be like removing an anvil from their neck.
+And sometimes, as a teenager, you can’t determine which friend fits into which category, and it might take years to gather enough evidence to sort it out.

-My 15 year old often puts in 16 hour days.
+My 15-year-old often puts in 16-hour days.
 She isn’t running a Fortune 500 Company…just going to high school.
-On December 15th she was at school by 7:30am.
+On December 15th, she was at school by 7:30 am.
 She had something before school during ‘zero hour’.
-She had 6 classes (complete with tests/lecture/notes/presentations) and then went straight to dance team prep for a jazz meet.
+She had six classes (complete with tests/lecture/notes/presentations) and then went straight to dance team prep for a jazz meet.
 She danced her time slot at 7:10.

-Then she ran down the hall, changed into her orchestra dress and jumped into her spot in the concert orchestra to play the violin at 7:43.
-(We are now at 12+ hours spent in that building) Then she ran back and changed back into her warm ups to cheer on her team in their dances and be present for awards.
-Then she hauled 50 pounds of cookie dough (music fundraiser), dance team bag, costumes, school backpack, etc. into the car to head home.
+Then she ran down the hall, changed into her orchestra dress, and jumped into her spot in the concert orchestra to play the violin at 7:43.
+(We are now at 12+ hours spent in that building) Then she ran back and changed into her warm-ups to cheer on her team in their dances and be present for awards.
+Then she hauled 50 pounds of cookie dough (music fundraiser), a dance team bag, costumes, a school backpack, etc., into the car to head home.

-Home at 10pm.
-Then she ripped out her bun form and hairnet and peeled off her false eyelashes at the kitchen table and ate something and finally sat down to start START on a few hours of homework.
+Home at 10 pm.
+Then she ripped out her bun form and hairnet, peeled off her false eyelashes at the kitchen table, ate something, and finally sat down to start START on a few hours of homework.

 OH MY GOD.
 Who can live like this?
 The teenagers.
 They live like this.
 A lot of them.

-I’ll tell you, the modern teenager has full days but sometimes I wonder how much living they are doing.
-They are on some sort of high speed treadmill and it’s nearly impossible to step off of it.
-The intensity level of school, activities, friends is relentless.
-When they say “I don’t have time” they actually mean it.
+I’ll tell you, the modern teenager has full days, but sometimes I wonder how much living they are doing.
+They are on a high-speed treadmill, and it’s nearly impossible to step off it.
+The intensity level of school, activities, and friends is relentless.
+When they say, “I don’t have time,” they mean it.
 They run out of hours in their day — often.
-Home is the last bastion of relaxation; where people love you but nag you about picking up your wet towel.
+Home is the last bastion of relaxation, where people love you but nag you about picking up your wet towel.

 Needless to say, I have had to adjust my expectations.
 A lot.
-It is not my carefree adolescence of the 80’s.
-They can’t just complete their homework on the bus or skip it all together (like I did).
+It is not my carefree adolescence of the 80s.
+They can’t just complete their homework on the bus or skip it altogether (like I did).
 They don’t have 45 minutes daily to devote to outfit selection and hair prep (like I did).
-They can’t bomb 3 tests and make up the points with cute extra credit or daily work (like I did).
+They can’t fail three tests and make up the points with cute extra credit or daily work (like I did).

 Teenagers are under a lot of stress.
-I had stress in high school but I wasn’t bombarded by a competitive results-focused message from my parents, my friends, my extra curricular activities, my school district, my phone.
+I had stress in high school, but I wasn’t always hearing a competitive results-focused message from my parents, friends, extracurricular activities, school district, and phone.
 It has somehow become my job to be the counterweight to ALL OF THAT and foster a “do enough” approach.

 I never thought that would be my role.
 I never thought I would want them to achieve less and work on cultivating more joy.
 I thought I would be cracking the whip.
 But the world is already set on whipping them.
 They need encouragement.
 They need a freaking break.

 And this stage isn’t all bad.
 They are fun.
 So much fun.
 And funny.
 Oh my God…funny!
-I enjoy their stories and they read better than any screenplay or novel.
-I can’t even tell the stories here or they’ll never speak to me again.
+I enjoy their stories; they read better than any screenplay or novel.
+I can’t even tell the stories here, or they’ll never speak to me again.
 (I asked) I should get a Finsta.
-I can talk to them now about the big things and be straightforward and they get it.
+I can talk to them now about the big things and be straightforward, and they get it.

-In some ways, I can be more myself than I could when they were little.
+In some ways, I can be more myself than I could be when they were little.
 Occasionally they do their own laundry and cook their own food.
 I love watching them learn.
-Sometimes minor miracles happen and they load the dishwasher or help a neighbor or play with their little brother or make a positive but tough choice without input or without a death threat from me.
-And sometimes they show glimmers of the adults they will soon become and it gives me great hope and energizes me for the day.
+Sometimes minor miracles happen, and they load the dishwasher, help a neighbor or play with their little brother, or make a positive but tough choice without input or a death threat from me.
+And sometimes, they show glimmers of the adults they will soon become, giving me great hope and energizing me for the day.